skaae/lasagne-draw/README.rst

 This is work in progress and is poorly documented

 Animation of the DRAW network reconstructing images.
+Modelling p(x).

 .. image:: https://raw.githubusercontent.com/skaae/lasagne-draw/master/animaion.gif
     :alt: DRAW animation